Undergraduate Course: Blockchains and Distributed Ledgers (INFR11144)

 On completion of this course, the student will be able to:

-- Develop or extend the ability to think critically about cybersecurity
+- Demonstrate the ability to think critically about cybersecurity.

 |Bitcoin and Cryptocurrency Technologies by Arvind Narayanan, Joseph Bonneau, Edward Felten, Andrew Miller, Steven Goldfeder.|